-The goal of Project WILD is to assist learners of any age in developing awareness, knowledge, skills and commitment that will result in informed decisions, responsible behavior and constructive actions concerning wildlife, people and the environment.
-The curriculum/activity guide is available only through a 6-hour educator training workshop.
-Workshops can be scheduled to accommodate your group's or school's in-service training.
-In Massachusetts, Project WILD is sponsored by MassWildlife.
-Hours in Project WILD Workshops may be used toward obtaining PDPs.
-Click on MassWildlife Calendar for a current schedule.
+The goal of the Project WILD program is to assist learners of any age in developing awareness, knowledge, skills and commitment that will result in informed decisions, responsible behavior and constructive actions concerning wildlife, people and the environment.

-Visit the National Project WILD website for further information.
+Visit the National Project WILD website for more information.